 A final, small thought in the world of ‘Big data’

-Visual analytics may sound advanced – and sometime it is.
-That doesn’t mean, however, that it must be complicated.
+Business analytics may sound advanced, but that doesn’t mean it is complicated.
 There are large communities of users that are experiencing significant benefits without lots of fuss.
 Small and medium size businesses can measure KPIs, empower workers with better insight, and make processes more transparent.